-Amusement and Recreation Attendants In fiscal year 2014, Oklahoma employers received DOL certification for more than 5,200 positions, including jobs across a wide variety of occupations and geographies within the state.
-They included almost 3,200 positions for potential workers on H-1B visas, as well as roughly 500 for H-2A workers.
-Federal officials also issued more than 1,400 certifications for H-2B visas, which are frequently used to staff places like hotels, fisheries, and stables during the high season.
-Given that it is expensive and cumbersome for employers to obtain labor certs-and similarly daunting to formally apply for an H-1B visa-the large interest in all these visa categories indicates Oklahoma employers likely were having real trouble finding the workers they needed on U.S. soil.
+Dining Room and Cafeteria Attendants and Bartenders In fiscal year 2014, Utah employers received DOL certification for almost 5,800 positions, including jobs across a wide variety of occupations and geographies within the state.
+They included more than 3,900 positions for potential workers on H-1B visas, as well as roughly 700 for H-2A workers.
+The Federal officials also issued more than 900 certifications for H-2B visas.
+Employers frequently use the H-2B to staff places like hotels, fisheries, and stables during high season.
+Given that it is expensive and cumbersome for employers to obtain labor certs-and similarly daunting to formally apply for an H-1B visa-the large interest in all these visa categories indicates Utah employers likely were having real trouble finding the workers they needed on U.S. soil.

 Applying for certification, however, is not the same as receiving a visa.
 The H-1B program is currently capped at 85,000 visas a year for private sector employers.
 In the country as a whole, this resulted in almost half of all such applications being rejected in fiscal year 2014 alone.
 The H-2B program is similarly limited to just 66,000 visas per year.
 Even permanent immigrants get ensnared in the limitations of our outdated immigration system.
-Only 7 percent of all green cards can go to nationals of any one country in a given year, which results in backlogs lasting years for many Indian, Chinese, Mexican, and Filipino workers."
+Only 7 percent of all green cards can go to nationals of any one country in a given year-resulting in backlogs lasting years for many Indian, Chinese, Mexican, and Filipino workers.17

-When companies are denied the visas they need, company expansion is commonly slowed-often at a real and meaningful cost to the U.S.-born population.
-One study by the Partnership for a New American Economy and the American Enterprise Institute estimated that when a state receives 100 H-2B visas, 464 jobs are created for U.S.-born workers in the seven years that follow.18 The fact that H-1B visa holders actually create not take away-jobs from Americans has also been widely supported in the literature.
-A 2013 paper written by professors at Harvard University looking at the 1995 to 2008 period found that 1 additional young, highskilled immigrant worker hired by a firm created 3.1 jobs for U.S.-born workers at that same company during the period studied.19 Other academics have tied each H-1B
+When companies are denied the visas they need, company expansion is typically slowed-often at a real and meaningful cost to the U.S.-born population.
+One study by the Partnership for a New American Economy and the American Enterprise Institute estimated that when a state receives 100 H-2B visas, 464 jobs are created for U.S.-born workers in the seven years that follow.18 The fact that H-1B visa holders actually create rather than take away-jobs from Americans has also been widely supported in the literature.
+A 2013 paper written by professors at Harvard University looking at the 1995 to 2008 period found that one additional young, high-skilled immigrant worker hired by a firm created 3.1 jobs for U.S.-born workers at that same company during the period studied.19 Other academics have tied each H-1B visa award or labor request with the creation of four20 or five21 American jobs in the immediate years that follow.